Andre-Codes/bereans_blog/_posts/2025-12-05-how-to-read-the-theocratic-kingdom.md

 ## A Work Built on “Propositions”

-The backbone of Peters’ work is a series of **206 propositions**—statements that assert a specific truth about the <span class="kingdom-gold">Kingdom of God</span>.
-Each proposition functions like a foundational stone.
-When placed together, they form an unbroken chain of argument from Genesis to Revelation.
+The backbone of Peters’ work is a series of **206 propositions**—statements that assert a specific truth about the Kingdom of God. <span class="kingdom-gold">Each proposition functions like a foundational stone.</span> When placed together, they form an unbroken chain of argument from Genesis to Revelation.

 A typical proposition looks something like: